Rinaldo/redux-optix/README.md

 **Generate a set of Redux action creators and a reducer with a simple, lens-inspired syntax**

-Redux Optix generates a set of action creators and a reducer from a set of action definitions.
+Redux Optix generates a set of action creators and a reducer from a set of declarative definitions.
 It sets intelligent defaults and works well with libraries like [Ramda](https://ramdajs.com/) to reduce boilerplate and make even complex actions simple to define.
 Redux Optix centralizes action logic instead of spreading it across an action creator and one or more reducers.
 This makes the full effects of actions more clear and sidesteps issues with [sharing data between slice reducers](https://redux.js.org/recipes/structuring-reducers/beyond-combinereducers).

 ## Refactoring with Redux Optix: Fewer lines, more clarity